1/6 Takeaways: Angry Trump, dire legal warnings and ketchup

 The morning of Jan.
 6, Cipollone restated his concerns that if Trump did go to the Capitol to intervene in the certification of the election, “We’re going to get charged with every crime imaginable.”

-Hutchinson then described what happened after the rally as Trump climbed into the presidential limousine, the “beast,” as it is called, as relayed to her later by Trump’s deputy chief of staff for operations.
+Hutchinson then described what happened after the rally as Trump climbed into the presidential SUV, as relayed to her later by Trump’s deputy chief of staff for operations, Tony Ornato.

-Trump, inside the vehicle, tried to pry the steering wheel away from the driver, demanding to be taken to the Capitol.

 PROXIMITY TO POWER, AND KETCHUP